Divy1211/AoE2DE_UGC_Guide/docs/scenarios/useful_tools/parser/about.md

-*Disclaimer: this part of the guide has been written by me (KSneijders), the creator of this parser.*
+*Disclaimer: this part of the guide has been written by KSneijders (MrKirby), the creator of the parser.*

 ---